Round Britain and Ireland Yacht Race

 The Round Britain and Ireland double handed Yacht Race was established in 1966 and is held every four years starting and finishing in Plymouth, England.
-There are four compulsory stops of forty-eight hours at Galway, Barra, Lerwick and Lowestoft.
+There are four compulsory stops of forty-eight hours, initially at Galway, Barra, Lerwick and Lowestoft.

 Following the success of the first two OSTARs, Herbert Hasler proposed to the Royal Western Yacht Club that there should be a two-handed race around the British Isles.
 The proposal was considered and the first Round Britain and Ireland race was held in 1966.
 The course, of about 2000 mi, was split into five legs separated by compulsory stop-overs of 48 hours each at Crosshaven in Ireland, Castle Bay, Barra in the Outer Hebrides, Lerwick in Shetland, and Harwich on the East Coast.
 It would circumnavigate Britain and Ireland and, with the exception of the Channel Islands and Rockall, all islands and rocks would be left to starboard.

-The first race was a great success and the RB&I was established on a four year cycle (two years off the OSTAR cycle).
-Lowestoft replaced Harwich as the east coast port from the second race on.
-Thereafter the course remained the same until Kinsale replaced Crosshaven in 2006.
-In 2022 Kinsale was replaced by Galway.
+The first race was a great success and the RB&I was established on a four-year cycle although this and the course has varied a little over the years.

 The RB&I grew rapidly to a multinational entry of many boat sizes and types.
 In 1982 the 85 starters included an 80 ft monohull, a 70 ft catamaran, several 60 and 65 ft trimarans, down to a 25 ft monohull, and represented over a dozen nationalities.

 The following race was held in 1985, since 1986 was given over to the second TwoSTAR so it could run two years apart from the OSTAR.
-The four year cycle continued with races in 1989 and 1993, but reverted (following the last TwoSTAR in 1994) to its original schedule in 1998 and on to the latest race in 2018.
+The four-year cycle continued with races in 1989 and 1993, but reverted (following the last TwoSTAR in 1994) to its original schedule in 1998 and on to the latest race in 2018.

+The race is renowned for being very tough due to the variable conditions, large number of turning points and frequent hazards and of course have only two sailors to cope with all the navigation, sail changes etc. This has resulted psychological stress and in a number of disagreements between the skipper and co-skipper resulting in retirements and disqualifications – some of which are described in the individual races below.

+The challenge of the course short-handed has attracted some of the most famous names of long distance yachting including Robin Knox Johnston, Chay Blyth; Peter Blake; Ellen MacArthur; Claire Francis and Naomi James.

+Course Details

+Whilst the mandatory stopovers on the course have changed a number of times some of the details, and thus challenges of the race, have remained throughout this 2000 nm race.

+Leg 1

+This has finished at Galway, Castlehaven and Kinsale.
+Starting in Plymouth Sound, with spectator boats watching from Jennycliff to the east of Plymouth Sound, competing yachts must pass outside the Eddystone Rocks and Isles of Scilly.
+If the first stop is on the west coast of Ireland, racers must also stop at Fastnet Rock and its Lighthouse.